FastWARC (Python)

 Why FastWARC and not WARCIO?

-FastWARC’s design goals are high speed, a low and fixed memory footprint, and simplicity.
-For the latter reason, we decided against adding support for the legacy ARC format.
+FastWARC’s API is inspired by WARCIO, but the goal was never to be a drop-in replacement.
+The API has also diverged further over the years as new features were added.
+One notable difference is that we decided against adding support for the legacy ARC format.
 If you need that kind of backwards compatibility, use WARCIO instead.

 Installing FastWARC

-Pre-built FastWARC binaries can be installed from PyPi:
+Pre-built FastWARC binaries for Python can be installed from PyPi:

 pip install fastwarc